Arthurwzy27/Arthurwzy27/README.md

 <h3 align="center">A passionate Full Stack Developer</h3>

-👨🏼‍💻 I’m currently looking for a job as a <bold>Junior Full stack developer</bold> 👋🏼

-🌱 I’m currently learning **React**
+👨🏼‍💻 Junior Programmer at Daysk

+🏋🏼 Working with **React**, Node JS and Mongo DB

-💰 My final web app project is <a href="https://www.cryptons.me" target="blank">Cryptons.me</a>
+💰 My final Le Wagon web app project is <a href="https://www.cryptons.me" target="blank">Cryptons.me</a>

-⌨️ You will able to find my finished Portfolio pretty soon 😊

 📫 You can contact me on my email **arthur.picard7@gmail.com** or DM me on LinkedIn 👇🏼